Masures associated with split Kac-Moody groups over valued fields: Introduction

 \subsubsection{Kac--Moody groups}

 Kac--Moody groups are interesting generalizations of reductive group which integrate Kac--Moody (Lie) algebras, in some sense.
 There are several possible definitions of Kac--Moody groups, which mainly fall into two categories: the minimal ones and the completed ones.
-An example of a minimal Kac--Moody group is $\mathrm{SL}_n(\cK[t,t^{-1}])$.
-The maximal Kac--Moody group associated is $\mathrm{SL}_n(\cK(\!(t)\!))$, for $\cK$ a field.
+An example of a minimal Kac--Moody group is $\mathrm{SL}_n(\cK[t,t^{-1}])$, for $\cK$ a field.
+The maximal Kac--Moody group associated is $\mathrm{SL}_n(\cK(\!(t)\!))$.
 Here we are mainly interested in minimal Kac--Moody groups as defined by Tits in \cite{tits1987uniqueness}, but we also use Mathieu's completion as a tool to study them.

 A split Kac--Moody group $\fG$ is a functor from the category of rings to the category of groups.
 It admits a split maximal torus $\fT$ and a set of real roots $\Phi$.
 If $\cK$ is a field, then $G:=\fG(\cK)$ is generated by $T$ and root subgroups $U_\alpha$, for $\alpha\in \Phi$, where for each $\alpha\in \Phi$, $U_\alpha$ is isomorphic to $(\cK,+)$.
 Note that unless $G$ is reductive, $\Phi$ is infinite and thus $G$ is infinite dimensional.